You have matched to 15 trials

 <ul class='seamTextUnorderedList'><li class='seamTextUnorderedListItem'>View eligibility criteria and additional trial information: <a href='https://clinicaltrials.gov/ct2/show/NCT06488378' target='_blank'>ClinicalTrials.gov</a> </li><li class='seamTextUnorderedListItem'><a href='https://www.dana-farber.org/clinical-trials/24-155' target='_blank'>Dana-Farber Cancer Institute: Trial Information Page</a> </li><li class='seamTextUnorderedListItem'><a href='https://www.cancer.gov/publications/dictionaries/cancer-drug/def/axatilimab' target='_blank'>National Cancer Institute: Axatilimab</a> </li></ul>

-Axatilimab Immunotherapy with Targeted Therapy for Metastatic HER2 Negative Breast Cancer with BRCA1/2 or PALB2 Mutations
+Axatilimab Immunotherapy with Targeted Therapy for Advanced HER2 Negative Breast Cancer with BRCA1/2 or PALB2 Mutations

 Phase Ib Study of Axatilimab in Combination With Olaparib in BRCA1/2 and PALB2- Associated Metastatic HER2-negative Breast Cancer